clstaub/Predicting_Hospital_Readmissions/.ipynb_checkpoints/README-checkpoint.md

 We should also evaluate if the distributions of the continuous variables have any predictive power in classifying readmitted vs. non-readmitted patients.

 <img src='img/inpatient_visits.png'>

 <img src='img/hospital_days.png'>

 <img src='img/lab_procedures.png'>

 <img src='img/procedures.png'>

 <img src='img/num_meds.png'>

 <img src='img/outpatient.png'>

+Reviewing the histograms, we can not appreciate any predictive power in these variables.

 A good next step would be to evaluate the unique values that each feature contains.
 If the feature contains a large amount of values (i.e. Patient ID, encounter ID) we will just take a count of the unique values in the column.